lambda-wanderlust/backend/README.md

 Use npm install to install dependencies. (_**npm run start**_)

 The default port is 3000.
-Random change

 ## Contents